 Who Pays VA Closing Costs on A VA Mortgage?

-The VA home loan program offers benefits to active military members, veterans, and surviving spouses.
+The VA home loan program benefits active military members, veterans, and surviving spouses.
 Some of these benefits include no down payment and lower interest rates.
 However, just like any other loan, there are closing costs and a VA funding fee involved.

 Closing Costs And VA Loans